-Along a 3-mile route between Hackney Marshes and Redbridge Roundabout, 20 analogue radio transmitters can be heard by anyone with a special receiver, revealing the voices of people who once lived and worked in the area – resident families, road protestors, railway-workers, teachers, disco-goers, and artists from the substantial community living in houses destroyed by the road.
-Together the assembly of voices evokes a cross-section of ordinary East London life.
+Along a route between Hackney Marshes and Redbridge Roundabout (adjacent to the Link Rd) analogue radio transmitters reveal the voices and stories of 60 people who once lived and worked in the area – families, road protestors, railway-workers, teachers, disco-goers, and artists from the substantial community living in houses destroyed by the road – among them Cornelia Parker, John Smith, Christine Binnie and Ian Bourn.
+Together the assembly of voices evokes a fascinating and moving cross-section of East London life.

 Open days coming up